Caihanwang/BIOS823_Assignments/README.md

 ## Introduction
 This blog use the data sets from [Science and Engineering PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data).
 In order to explore the data of PhDs awarded in the US by different locations and majors, I choose the table 7 of these data sets to do some analysis and visualization, which is "Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017".
 You can access the full code of the work in my [github](https://github.com/Caihanwang/BIOS823_Assignments/tree/Assignment-4).

 I have been curious about several questions about PhDs awarded in the US for a long time.
 To be more specific, which state has the most PhD graduates of different fields in a year?
 Which university is the most prolific for doctoral students in each state?
 Which is the most popular major for PhD students in US?
-In different major, which university is the best?
+In different major, which university has the most PhD graduates?

 With all these questions in mind, I choose to explore the table 7 of these data sets, which is "Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017".
 You can easily find all answers of the questions after data visualization!